rackerlabs/technical-blog/_posts/2020-01-08-orchestrate-a-gcp-cloud-sql-instance.md

 Use the Feedback tab to make any comments or ask questions.

-<a class=“cta purple” id=“cta” href=“https://www.rackspace.com/lp/enhancedarchitecturereview”>Get a free GCP architecture review</a>
+<a class="cta purple" id="cta" href="https://www.rackspace.com/lp/enhancedarchitecturereview">Get a free GCP architecture review</a>

 [Chat now](https://www.rackspace.com/#chat) to get started.